ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-07-30-draw-me-a-swordsman.md

 Perhaps this is the reason why the resulting artworks look blocky and basic compared to those created by human artists.

 From a **developer's perspective**, choosing which tools to expose and their task granularity (e.g., drawing pixels -> drawing shapes) is an important aspect of MCP server design.
-Most models will just work within the constraints of the tools you provided, so figuring out which tool will give you the right amount of leverage from a "very-smart-assistant" is paramount.
+Most models will just work within the constraints of the tools you provided, so figuring out which tool to write will give you the right amount of leverage from a "very-smart-assistant" is paramount.

 From a **researcher's perspective**, it might be interesting to endow models with the capability to create their own tools or to assess the quality of the tools provided to them.
 I've actually seen this in Claude Code, where it tries to write a Python script to perform a more complicated task.